anyongjin/klinechart-ui-demo/README.md

 Since the customization requirements for the trading UI are usually high, packaging this project as a package may not be suitable for freely modifying.
 Therefore, it is recommended to directly clone this project, extract the required parts, and freely modify the page components and UI.

 # Backend Data Source
-**Using Default Data (DefaultDatafeed)**
-The default data is sourced from https://polygon.io/ and requires an API key to be obtained before use.
-Once the API key is obtained, data access can be accomplished through the built-in DefaultDatafeed class.
+**Using CoinGecko data (CoinGeckoDatafeed)**
+Source: https://www.coingecko.com/en/api/documentation.
+The free version does not require an API key, but the data is limited.

+**Using Polygon data (PolygonDatafeed)**
+Source: https://polygon.io/.
+An API key is required before using it.

-**Using Custom Data (MyDatafeed)**
+**Using custom data (MyDatafeed)**
-The backend service runs on `http://127.0.0.1:8000`, and the interface data specification can be referred to in MyDatafeed.
+The backend service runs at `http://127.0.0.1:8000`.
+The interface data specification can refer to MyDatafeed.

 # Other Notes
 **Multilingual i18n**